Sullivanstatistics/saved-old-course/chapter1.md

 # 2. Find the column means of c.

-# 3. What is the value of the 3rd column and 98th row?
+# 3. What is the value of the 3rd row and 98th column?

 ```